Scale to Zero¶

 echo | faas-cli invoke daily-job

-You can also deploy a store function, but bear in mind that they are not necessarily suitable for load testing:
+You can also deploy a test function from the OpenFaaS Store, but bear in mind that they are not necessarily suitable for load testing:

 You can learn more about OpenFaaS auto-scaling here: autoscaling

 The time taken to scale up a function and have it ready to serve traffic is called a "cold-start".
 To learn what a cold-start is, and why they are present in Kubernetes, and how to minimise them in OpenFaaS, read: Dude where's my coldstart?

 Cold-starts can be tuned through the OpenFaaS Helm chart: Tuning function cold-starts

 Feel free to reach out to us for a demo or to ask any questions you may have.